MathewKJ2048/Wang-cube-circuit-simulator/README.md

 - the colorpicker is nonetheless affected by the name fields
 - the name field edits are not implemented at this moment since there are validation rules for a successful edit
 - the colormap has no rules, in essence

+## Edit policy:

+- If a color is edited, it gets edited, that's it